jlzeng-i-got-locked-out-of-rokky258/walmartbrandgoogle/README.md

 # walmartbrandgoogle
 Authors: Adam Powell and Jerry Zeng
 Google except it only shows you knockoff sites.
-(Search engine that only shows you phishing sites)
+(Search engine that only shows you phishing sites) This site shows you IMAGES of the links that we show.
+These websites are real but the risk of getting phished or tracked is not there.
+WE DO NOT ADVISE GOING ON ANY SITE FOUND ON THIS SITE.

 Walmart Brand Google is a terrible site made off of a terrible idea made by terrible people for a great hackathon named HackUmass 0111.
 We wanted a project that would challenge us and allow us to learn in areas that we were not comfortable with while still having fun making something.